DoorDash (NYSE:DASH) Receives New Coverage from Analysts at JPMorgan Chase & Co.

-JPMorgan Chase & Co. assumed coverage on shares of DoorDash (NYSE:DASH) in a report released on Monday, Stock Target Advisor reports.
-The brokerage set a “neutral” rating and a $160.00 price target on the stock.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 12.08% from the company’s current price.
+Stock analysts at JPMorgan Chase & Co. initiated coverage on shares of DoorDash (NYSE:DASH) in a report released on Monday, The Fly reports.
+The firm set a “neutral” rating and a $160.00 price target on the stock.
+JPMorgan Chase & Co.‘s target price would suggest a potential upside of 12.29% from the stock’s previous close.

-Separately, Needham & Company LLC initiated coverage on DoorDash in a research report on Monday.
-They set a “buy” rating and a $200.00 price objective for the company.
+Other analysts have also recently issued research reports about the stock.
+The Goldman Sachs Group began coverage on shares of DoorDash in a research report on Monday.
+They issued a “neutral” rating and a $135.00 price objective for the company.
+Bank of America began coverage on shares of DoorDash in a research report on Monday.
+They issued a “neutral” rating and a $157.00 price objective for the company.
+BTIG Research began coverage on shares of DoorDash in a research report on Thursday, December 10th.
+They issued a “neutral” rating for the company.
+Royal Bank of Canada began coverage on shares of DoorDash in a research report on Monday.
+They issued a “sector perform” rating and a $135.00 price objective for the company.
+Finally, DA Davidson cut shares of DoorDash from a “buy” rating to a “neutral” rating and upped their price objective for the company from $93.00 to $150.00 in a research report on Monday, December 14th.
+Eleven research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+DoorDash currently has an average rating of “Hold” and a consensus target price of $160.92.

 DoorDash, Inc operates a logistics platform that connects merchants, consumers, and dashers in the United States and internationally.
 It operates DoorDash marketplace, which provides an array of services that enable merchants to solve mission-critical challenges, such as customer acquisition, delivery, insights and analytics, merchandising, payment processing, and customer support; and offers DoorDash Drive, a white-label logistics service.